relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 **mv**

-The **mv** command allows you to move a file or folder from one directory to another, and it is also used to rename files or folders from teh command line, as BASH does not have a dedicated renaming function.
+The **mv** command allows you to move a file or folder from one directory to another, and it is also used to rename files or folders from the command line, as BASH does not have a dedicated renaming function.
 The **mv** command takes a source and destination, just as **cp** does.
 You can use the **-i** flag to create an interactive option prompt when moving files that exist at the destination.
 The **-f** flag forces the move and overwrites any files at the destination.
 Wildcards also work to select multiple source files or directories.
 You can use the **mv** command as follows:

 | Command | Use |
 | -- | -- |